Parents' Saturdays during Easter Lent. Saturdays of Great Lent. Dmitrievskaya Parents' Saturday

 In 2019, Orthodox parental Saturdays are celebrated in the following order:

-• March 16 - Saturday meat-fare
+• March 16 - Meat Saturday

 • May 7, Tuesday - Radonitsa, church-wide commemoration of the dead

-• May 26 - Saturday Trinity
+• May 26 - Trinity Saturday

 • November 3 - Saturday Dimitrievskaya

-Features of parental Saturdays
+Features of parenting Saturdays

-How to celebrate Memorial Day
+How to spend All Souls' Day

 Children's prayer for deceased parents

-Parental Saturdays in 2019
+Parents' Saturdays in 2019

-Parental Saturdays in 2019 fall on the following dates:
+Parents' Saturdays in 2019 fall on the following dates:

 • – March 2, 2019.